GoogleCloudPlatform/grpc-gcp-python/doc/cloudprober-guide.md

 instruction, we take Firestore API as an example and walk through the process of adding Python probes for Firestore.

-## Enable Cloud API in GCP Project

-If you are not a member of the GCP project `grpc-prober-testing`, send an email to grpc-cloud-api-support@gmail.com and request permissions for the project.

-Then use `$ gcloud init` to set `grpc-prober-testing` as the default project for Cloud SDK.

-Check [Enable and disable APIs](https://support.google.com/cloud/answer/6158841?hl=en) for details to enable the cloud API you want to probe.
-And enable all APIs that are needed when making client calls.

 ## Add Cloud API Probes

 The source code of the probes lives in [grpc_gcp_prober](../cloudprober/grpc_gcp_prober),